Montello, Nevada: Geography

 Montello is located in eastern Elko County along Nevada State Route 233, 23 mi northeast of Interstate 80 at Oasis and 11 mi southwest of the Utah border.
 Elko, the county seat, is 100 mi to the west.

 According to the U.S. Census Bureau, the Montello CDP has an area of 1.0 sqkm, all of it land.
+No information is provided for the village alone.